mattdimi/DLPSRP/README.md

 These modules are responsible for defining the deep learning models considered in this study and using these models to generate forecasts:

 - `networks.py`: Class that encompasses all the networks considered in this study except for TFT
-- `TFT.py`: Module to fine-tune, train and test the Temporal Fusion Transformer being very specific, we choose to dedicate a whole module for it
+- `TFT.py`: Module to fine-tune, train and test the Temporal Fusion Transformer.
+Temporal Fusion Transformer having a very specific architecture, we choose to dedicate a whole module for it
 - `Model.py`: Class to define a model by its name, type (`classification` | `regression`) and class which is the actual trainable model
 - `Forecaster.py`: Class to build forecasts on a given dataset given a set of different models.